BYND Investors Have Opportunity to Lead Beyond Meat, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 26, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Beyond Meat, Inc. ("Beyond Meat" or the "Company") (NASDAQ: BYND).
+LOS ANGELES, June 30, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Beyond Meat, Inc. ("Beyond Meat" or the "Company") (NASDAQ: BYND).

 Class Period: May 5, 2020 – October 13, 2022